Veronica Lake: Later years

-In 1966, she had a brief stint as a television hostess in Baltimore, Maryland, along with a largely ignored film role in Footsteps in the Snow.
+In 1966, she had a brief employment as a hostess on a tv show in Baltimore, Maryland, along with a largely ignored film role in Footsteps in the Snow.
 She also continued appearing in stage roles.
-She went to Freeport in the Bahamas to visit a friend and ended up living there for a few years.
+She went to Freeport in the Bahamas to visit a friend and stayed on, living there for a few years.

 Lake's memoirs, Veronica: The Autobiography of Veronica Lake, which she dictated to writer Donald Bain, were published in the United Kingdom in 1969 and in the United States the following year.
 In the book, Lake discusses her career, her failed marriages; romances with Howard Hughes, Tommy Manville and Aristotle Onassis; her alcoholism; and her guilt over not spending enough time with her children.
 In the book, Lake stated to Bain that her mother pushed her into a career as an actress.
 Bain quoted Lake, looking back at her career, as saying, "I never did cheesecake like Ann Sheridan or Betty Grable.
 I just used my hair".
 She also laughed off the term "sex symbol" and instead referred to herself as a "sex zombie".

 When she visited the UK to promote her book in 1969, she received an offer to appear on stage in Madam Chairman.
 Also in 1969, Lake essayed the role of Blanche DuBois in a revival of A Streetcar Named Desire on the English stage; her performance won rave reviews.
 With the proceeds from her autobiography, after she had divided them with Bain, she co-produced and starred in her final film, Flesh Feast (1970), a low-budget horror movie with a Nazi-myth storyline.

 Personal life

 Lake's first marriage was to art director John S. Detlie, in 1940.
 They had a daughter, Elaine (born in 1941), and a son, Anthony (born July 8, 1943).
 According to news from the time, Lake's son was born prematurely after she tripped on a lighting cable while filming a movie.
 Anthony died on July 15, 1943.
 Lake and Detlie separated in August 1943 and divorced in December 1943.

-In 1944, Lake married film director Andre DeToth with whom she had a son, Andre Anthony Michael III (known as Michael DeToth), and a daughter, Diana (born October 1948).
+In 1944, Lake married film director Andre de Toth with whom she had a son, Andre Anthony Michael III (known as Michael DeToth), and a daughter, Diana (born October 1948).
 Days before Diana's birth, Lake's mother sued her for support payments.
 After purchasing an airplane for de Toth, Lake earned her pilot's license in 1946.
 She later flew solo between Los Angeles and New York when leaving him.
-Lake and DeToth divorced in 1952.
+Lake and de Toth divorced in 1952.

 In September 1955, she married songwriter Joseph Allan McCarthy.
 They were divorced in 1959.
 In 1969, she revealed that she rarely saw her children.